tranvanh/trade-mockup/README.md

 - Logger

 ### Note:
-Purpose of this project is to practice various design patterns, cmake, concurrencies and other technical topics
+Purpose of this project is to practice various design patterns, cmake, concurrencies and other technical topics test